shotto42/invaders/README.md

 ## Emulator performance und supported hardware:
-The emulator must be able to execute CPU clock / video frames per second (1.9968 MHz / 59.541985Hz) opcode cycles within 1 / video frames per second to make sure that the video RAM is fully refreshed in realtime.
+The emulator must be able to execute "CPU clock / video frames per second" (1.9968 MHz / 59.541985Hz) opcode cycles within "1 / video frames per second" to make sure that the video RAM is fully refreshed in realtime.
-In numbers: 33,536 cycles in 16.8ms
+In numbers: 33,536 cycles in **16.8ms**

 The Invaders Emulator is a single core application and has been tested on the following CPUs:
 ```